igorakkerman/easypeasy/README.md

 ## Start Menu Shortcuts

-### create a shortcut for MyApp in the Start Menu for all users 🅰️
+### Create a shortcut for MyApp in the Start Menu for all users 🅰️
 The shortcut will be created as `MyApp` in the `MyApp` programs folder.
 The argument `-Debug` will be passed to the executable.
 The shortcut will be created with the "Run as administrator" option.